514-labs/oltp-to-olap-showcase/apps/sqlmodel-example/README.md

 # SQLModel CDC Example

-This project walks through an end-to-end CDC pipeline that moves SQLModel-backed PostgreSQL changes into ClickHouse using Redpanda and Moose.
+This project walks through an end-to-end CDC pipeline that moves SQLModel-backed PostgreSQL changes into ClickHouse using Redpanda and MooseStack.
 It highlights dynamic stream routing, shared SQLModel/Pydantic models, and a practical pattern for delete events that arrive without full row data.

 ## What You'll See

-You will see:

 - Runtime stream lookup that routes CDC events without hard-coded table maps
 - A base-model pattern that normalizes sparse `delete` events